If you want to learn Japanese, finding a good program is hard...

-Many language learning companies take their best Spanish and French program and more or less copy and paste Japanese words into it.
+Many language education companies take their best Spanish and French program and more or less copy and paste Japanese phrases into it.
 Then they slap a "best way to learn Japanese" sticker on and sell it to new learners.

 Converting a Spanish course into a French or Italian course wouldn't be that hard.
 The languages are in the same family and aren't too far from English.
-But the truth is that, in terms of language learning, Japanese is its own language when compared to English.
+But the truth is that, in linguistic terms, Japanese is its own language when compared to English.

 Differences in grammar, no shared vocabulary with English, and a complex writing system all mean that if you're going to make a program for learning Japanese you really have to go the extra mile.

 Japanese grammar is markedly different from English grammar.
-Some of the difficulties English speakers encounter with Japanese grammar include: a different word order (subject, verb, object, etc), implied words that are omitted, and the absence of auxiliary verbs.
+Some of the difficulties English speakers encounter with Japanese grammar include: a different word order (subject, verb, object, etc), implied words that are omitted, the absence of auxiliary verbs, verb tenses, and more.

 Here's a quick intro to some of the grammatical differences between English and Japanese

-Many Japanese programs jump straight into the language without clueing the student into these not so subtle differences.
-A good program will take time to walk a new learner through the grammar and give adequate explanations as to what is going on.
+Many Japanese programs jump straight into the language without clueing in the student on these not so subtle differences.

 The Japanese language has many levels of formality that affect which word forms you use and when.
 Words may change based on your relationship with the person you're talking to, or the context of the situation you're in.